ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 Give every subgraph a unique name such as `products` or `reviews`.
 Caliban uses it in error messages and monitoring data.

+Choose `Subgraph.graphql` for ordinary GraphQL composition or `Subgraph.federation` for Federation composition.
+Both accept a remote URL or a local Caliban `GraphQL` API.

 ### Ordinary GraphQL services

 Use `Subgraph.graphql` for a regular GraphQL endpoint: